Sanju6504/My-Portfolio/README.md

 # 💼 Personal Portfolio Website - Boni Sanjay Kumar

-Welcome to my personal portfolio website!
-This responsive and modern web application showcases my skills, projects, certifications, internships, tools I use, and provides a way to connect via an interactive contact form.
+Welcome to my personal portfolio website — a responsive and modern web application that highlights my technical skills, projects (including an internship project completed at CodeClause), certifications, tools I use, and internships.
+It also features an interactive contact form for seamless connection.

 ---